ssebs/ssebs-www/content/blog/mmpguieditor.md

 ---
-title: Improving my GUI to add more features to my Macro Pad
+title: newtitle Improving my GUI to add more features to my Macro Pad
 slug: mmpguieditor
 shortdesc: The story of the journey I took making a GUI in Go.
 feature: https://raw.githubusercontent.com/ssebs/go-mmp/main/res/GUIScreenshot.png